Plastic free living

 The Refill scheme is part of Medway’s Sugar Smart campaign.
 Through the campaign they want to encourage people to drink more water, reduce plastic pollution and consume less sugar from fizzy drinks by making it easier to fill a reusable bottle on our high streets for free.

-If you're a business in Medway you can get involved.
-You will join over 20,000 businesses keeping Britain hydrated and helping to prevent plastic pollution.
+If you're a business in Medway, you can get involved by registering as a Refill station.
+You will join

 Reduce, reuse, recycle

-Recycling does not stop on the kerbside, find out where waste and recycling ended up in 2019.
+Recycling does not stop on the kerbside, find out where waste and recycling has ended up.

 Got some plastics that you want to recycle?